tlaroy/crafting-gathering/README.md

 ## Hybrid Professions
 Poisoner and Mining are hybrid professions.
 Poisoner, nominally a crafting profession, gathers toxins to make poisons.
 Mining, nominally a gathering profession, crafts metals from ore.
 Rather than mashing them together Poisoner includes Toxicology and Mining includes Smelting.

-## Design
+## Design Considerations
 Primary requirement was to stay within D&D 5e Rules As Written (RAW) as defined by the Standard Reference Document (SRD).
-The result is high-end item costs which seem excessive.
+One result is high-end item costs which seem excessive.
 High costs can be balanced with an appropriate in-game economy.
-High costs also gives players something to earn and spend their gold on.
+Gives players something to earn and spend their gold on.
 Intended usage is primarily for downtime activities.
-However a random resource node may occasionally appear Scenes too.
+However a random resource node may occasionally appear in Scenes too.

+Mastercrafted Recipes exist in parallel to CRAFTING SYSTEM Recipes.
+CRAFTING SYSTEM Recipes have value and rarity.
+They can be purchased from Merchants and provide convenient player viewing.

 ## Credits
 Modules created by TheRipper93 - https://theripper93.com/#/